Hutch, the virtual interior design app, has raised $10M from Zillow

 The improvement in turnaround time does have some downsides – instead of a totally custom design users now “swipe” through different design styles – like industrial, relaxed or floral.
 As you swipe through designs all the future in the room changes to match that style.
 So while the process is now a little less personalized, users can still individually swap out items from Hutch’s library of items if they don’t like a piece the style recommended.

-Hutch will also soon expand beyond white labeled inventory, adding affiliate deals with retailers like Target, Nordstroms and Urban Outfitters – giving users access to a broader catalogue of items while also generating some extra revenue for Hutch.
+Hutch will also soon expand beyond white labeled inventory, adding affiliate deals with retailers like Target, Nordstrom and Urban Outfitters – giving users access to a broader catalogue of items while also generating some extra revenue for Hutch.

 This new investment means that Hutch has now raised a little over $17M, with earlier investments coming from Founders Fund, Scooter Braun, and Tinder cofounder Sean Rad, who is also on the board.